hpi-swa-teaching/GitHub-API/packages/GitHub-API.package/GitHubProject.class/README.md

-This class represents a specific project from the GitHub-API.
+representation of a specific project